shiukaheng/the-lost-metropolis/development.md

 - Create asset uploading client
 - Make assets renameable and identifiable by ID -> Improve Assets schema and unify for frontend and backend
 - Make .vaps format support multiple assets within one file
+- Change transformation gizmo from constantly updating transformation props to imperatively updating a transformAnimationGroup injected into scene graph to reduce the number of updates
+- Background image uploading function broken when filename has special characters like "-"
+- Improve editor UX, right now it is ambiguous whether the action is instantly updated or reuqires "update"
+- Find a way to cull unreferenced assets
+- Finalize VaporComponents to all use assets system

 # Asset types